TheCheapestPixels/panda3d-boterham/README.md

 * who knows what else!

 ### Note
 Some assumptions are being made and not all legacy blend2bam functionality works.
-It supports version >2.8 of blender only using pbr materials.
+It supports version >3.0 of blender.